psi4/psi4/doc/sphinxman/source/dcft.rst

 Analytic gradients are available for the DC-06 method.
 Gradients are only available if the |dcft__algorithm| option is set to TWOSTEP or SIMULTANEOUS for the energy computation.
-In addition, |dcft__ao_basis| option must be set to NONE (default).
 Evaluation of the analytic gradients requires the solution of the coupled response equations.
 Two algorithms are available for their iterative
 solution: two-step (default) and simultaneous.
 These algorithms are similar to those described for the orbital and cumulant updates in the :ref:`Iterative Algorithms <sec:dcftalgorithms>`